MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 1. In the **Membership** tab, review access to site owners, members, and visitors.
 Ensure that only the necessary users have access to the site.

-✅ **Identify sites with potentially overshared content and control access** *
+✅ **Identify sites with potentially overshared content and control access**

-You can use SharePoint Advanced Management(SAM) activity based reports to quickly identify most actively overshared sites, by running three individual reports:
+1. Use the following SharePoint Advanced Management(SAM) activity-based reports to quickly identify most actively overshared sites:

 - [Usage of "Everyone Except External Users"](/sharepoint/data-access-governance-reports#content-shared-with-everyone-except-external-users-eeeu-reports)
 - [Usage of “People in your organization" sharing links](/sharepoint/data-access-governance-reports#sharing-links-reports)
 - [Usage of "Anyone" sharing links](/sharepoint/data-access-governance-reports#sharing-links-reports)

-You can then [initiate a Site Access Review](/sharepoint/restricted-access-control) for site owners to confirm overshared content and take remediation steps.
-Meanwhile, you as the SharePoint admin can use the [Restricted Access Control Policy](/sharepoint/restricted-access-control) to restrict access to a site with overshared content.
+2. [Initiate a Site Access Review](/sharepoint/restricted-access-control) for site owners to confirm overshared content and take remediation steps.
+SharePoint admins can use the [Restricted Access Control Policy](/sharepoint/restricted-access-control) to restrict access to a site with overshared content.

-For business-critical sites, you can:
+For business-critical sites, there are features in SharePoint Advanced Management and Microsoft Purview you can use:

 - Use [Restricted Access Control (RAC)](/sharepoint/restricted-access-control) to proactively protect against oversharing.
-Even better: as part of your custom site provisioning process, configure RAC policy on new sites from the get-go and proactively avoid oversharing forever.
+When you create new sites, configure a RAC policy as part of your custom site provisioning process.
+This step proactively avoids oversharing.
-- Consider blocking downloads from selected sites via a block download policy.
-Or specifically [block the download of Teams meeting recordings and transcripts](/microsoftteams/block-download-meeting-recording).
+- Consider blocking downloads from selected sites using a block download policy.
+For example, [block the download of Teams meeting recordings and transcripts](/microsoftteams/block-download-meeting-recording).
-- Finally, consider applying encryption action with "extract rights" enforced on business-critical office documents.
-Learn more [here](/purview/ai-microsoft-purview).
+- Apply encryption with "extract rights" enforced on business-critical office documents.
+To learn more, see [Microsoft Purview data security and compliance protections for generative AI apps](/purview/ai-microsoft-purview).

 > [!NOTE]
 > SharePoint Advanced Management has more features to help you get ready for Copilot fast and at scale.
 To learn more, see [Get ready for Copilot for Microsoft 365 with SharePoint Advanced Management (SAM)](/sharepoint/get-ready-copilot-sharepoint-advanced-management).